Friday, January 1, 2010

 At first glance, it seems a simple request.
 But Jacob’s words, carefully chosen, merit closer inspection.
 He asks his son for chesed v’emet—kindness and truth.
 On the surface, these seem like opposites: chesed, the generosity of a freely given favor, and emet, the weight of truth, the obligation that binds us to our word.
 How could one act embody both?

-The Sages offered a resolution: the mitzvah of burying the dead transcends all other acts of kindness.
+The Sages suggested that the mitzvah of burying the dead transcends all other acts of kindness.
 It is chesed shel emet—true kindness.
 Why?
 Because the deceased can never repay you.
 It is a favor given without expectation of return, a pure act of love.

 The Promissory Note